Ursula Andress: Career

 Andress did some action films, Stateline Motel (1973), Loaded Guns (1975), and Africa Express (1975).
 She played the title role in The Sensuous Nurse (1975) and did a comedy with another former Bond girl, Barbara Bouchet, Spogliamoci così, senza pudor...
 (1976).
 Andress played Joséphine de Beauharnais in the swashbuckling spoof The Loves and Times of Scaramouche (1976) with Michael Sarrazin.
 She made a sequel to Africa Express, Safari Express (1976), then did another with Mastroianni, Double Murder (1978).

 Andress was in the cult favorite Slave of the Cannibal God (1978) with Stacy Keach; the anthology sex comedy Tigers in Lipstick (1979) for Luigi Zampa; and the swashbuckler period piece The Fifth Musketeer (1979), playing Louise de La Vallière opposite Beau Bridges.
+She played Aphrodite in 1981's Clash of the Titans, alongside Laurence Olivier.
+During the making of the film, Andress started a romantic relationship with leading man Harry Hamlin, with whom she had a son.
+In 1982, she portrayed Mabel Dodge in the adventure-drama film Red Bells and guest starred on shows like Manimal and The Love Boat.
+In France. she was in Liberté, égalité, choucroute (1985).